jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 ### Basic Steps

-To contribute to the quickstarts, fork the quickstart repository to your own Git, clone your fork, commit your work on topic branches, and make pull requests.
+To contribute to the quickstarts, fork the quickstart repository to your own Git, clone your fork, checkout code from the latest `-develop` branch, commit your work on topic branches, and submit pull requests back to the latest `-develop` branch.

-If you don't have the Git client (`git`), get it from: <http://git-scm.com/>
+If you don't have the GitHub client (`git`), get it from: <http://git-scm.com/>

 This document details the steps needed to contribute to the JBoss EAP quickstarts.
-For other quickstarts, you need to replace the Github repository URL with the correct repository location.
+For other quickstarts, you need to replace the GitHub repository URL with the correct repository location.

 1. [Fork](https://github.com/jboss-developer/jboss-eap-quickstarts/fork) the project.
 This creates the `jboss-eap-quickstarts` project in your own Git with the default remote name 'origin'.